mryab/efficient-dl-systems/week06_large_models/README.md

 - Option B: [`./homework_b.md`](./homework_b.md) benchmarking ZeRO implementations - requires at least two GPUs and some RAM
 - Option C: [`./homework_c.md`](./homework_c.md) write your own model parallelism - requires at least two GPUs

 You can do more than one, and we'll award bonus points for that, but doing 2 options will yield (much) less than 2x points.
 If you're an enrolled student, please only submit the files that you changed (i.e. do not submit homework_b.md if you did option A or C)

 We recommend that you choose options B and C if you have access to a computer with at least two GPUs.
 For YSDA and HSE students, you can use either DataSphere or one of the GPU servers available for this course (recommended).
-If you are an online student, you can try to register for kaggle kernels ([they ley you run on 2x T4](https://www.kaggle.com/discussions/product-feedback/361104)) in jupyter-like interface.
+If you are an online student, you can try to register for Kaggle kernels ([they ley you run on 2x T4](https://www.kaggle.com/discussions/product-feedback/361104)) in a jupyter-like interface.
 That said, implementing assignments B and C in Kaggle is more difficult than intended.
 For non-enrolled online students, we recommend option A unless you have access to some other multi-GPU-hardware or are intentionally masochistic.

 ### References